scp756-221/course-site/docs/a4/page.md

 /home/k8s#  make -f VENDOR.mak up
 ```

-Either of these command will take a relatively long time (10+ min) to complete.
-In fact, the time of the initial creation of your cluster is largely composed of the time for creating the node group.
+Either of these command will again take a relatively long time (10+ min) to complete.
+The time of the initial creation of your cluster is largely composed of the time for creating the node group.
+A more common reason for creating/deleting your nodegroup is to change the size of machines in your cluster.

 This ``down`` command will again complete readily at this time because there are no services running on them.